-In 2019, it’s essential for businesses to understand how to remove Google reviews.
-Failing to remove negative or fake Google reviews can put your business and reputation at serious risk.
-Fake Google reviews can also lead to negative publicity, loss of customers, decreased profits and other unwanted consequences.
+In today’s online world, it’s essential for businesses to understand how to remove fake Google reviews.
+Failing to remove a negative review can put your business name and reputation at serious risk.
+Fake Google reviews can lead to negative publicity, loss of potential customers, decreased profits, and other consequences.

-Businesses can remove unwanted Google reviews in three different ways:
+Businesses can remove unwanted Google reviews in four ways:

-- Ask the original author to remove the Google Review
+- Asking the original author to remove the negative review,

 Below, we’ll walk you through each of these methods in more detail.

 If your business has recently been hit with a bad review, DON’T WORRY!
 Every company gets bad or fake negative reviews eventually.
 You can have perfect service, provide a money-back guarantee, and never make a mistake.
 Yet still, someone is going to be that… unhappy, crazy, dumb, or downright malicious of a person that it will occur no matter what you do.

 Whether it’s a disgruntled client, competitor, a vengeful former employee, or an anonymous online troll, it happens to every business at some point.
 What’s important is how you respond and to get the bad review removed as quickly as possible.

 My law firm has worked with hundreds of businesses to get negative online reviews removed.
 It’s what we do.
 So we know what works and what doesn’t.
 Below I go over four proven methods to remove Google reviews that actually work.